How to tackle your first log home addition.

 Does shrinkage need to be taken into account?
 If so, how?

-Depending on the construction of your home and addition, shrinkage may be an important factor.
+Depending on the construction of your home and the addition, shrinkage may be an important factor.
 If your home is solid log and fairly new, some settlement may be still occurring.
 This could strain connections to the addition and contribute to air and water leakage or structural issues.

 If your solid log home is more than three or four years old, chances are most of the settlement has already taken place.
 However, adding a solid log addition introduces the possibility of settlement there.
 New walls may lose from 1 inch to several inches in height during their first years.
 This can create stress where the addition meets the house if the two aren’t joined properly.